Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Assignment procedures: A theoretical framework

 The key advantage of this model, for our purposes, is that it allows us to perform reliable comparative statics between procedures.
 By fixing an assignment plan and evaluating the matchings produced by two different assignment arrangements, we are able to compare, for example, two random procedures without picking different realizations of chance.
 Moreover, we are even able to compare deterministic procedures, such as the \Song, to a random one, such as the Second \Ming.
 If we are able to analyze the outcomes produced by these two procedures for any fixed assignment plan, then the fact that one is deterministic and the other is random is inconsequential for the analysis.

-To facilitate our analysis of the procedures used in history, we consider in what follows a simplified setting where there are two categories of workers, $W^A$ (representing advanced scholars), and $W^B$ (representing tribute scholars and recommended men).\footnote{While there was an extra division within the category of advanced scholars during the \Song and \Ming dynasties, our simplified version is equivalent, for our analysis, to the one used during the \Qing dynasty.} On the other side, jobs are partitioned according to eligibility: jobs in $J^A$ and $J^B$ are eligible for workers in $W^A$ and $W^B$ respectively, and jobs in $J^{AB}$ are eligible to all workers.
+To facilitate our analysis of the procedures used in history, we consider in what follows a simplified setting where there are two categories of workers, $W^A$ (representing advanced scholars), and $W^B$ (representing tribute scholars and recommended men).
+This simplification constitutes a common denominator, across all dynasties that we consider, in the configuration of jobs and candidates.
+While there was an extra division within the category of advanced scholars during the \Song and \Ming dynasties, our simplified version is equivalent, for our analysis, to the one used during the \Qing dynasty.
+On the other side, jobs are partitioned according to eligibility: jobs in $J^A$ and $J^B$ are eligible for workers in $W^A$ and $W^B$ respectively, and jobs in $J^{AB}$ are eligible for all workers.
 The partition reflects the fact that, in our application, some jobs were assigned only to advanced scholars, and some only to tribute scholars and recommended men, while some others could be matched to candidates from both categories.
 This simplification allows us to capture the main features of the civil service assignment without unnecessary complications that are not crucial to our results.
+Moreover, there is a finite set of regions $\mathcal{R}$.
+Each worker and each job is associated to a region in $\mathcal{R}$.
+We abuse notation and denote by $\mathcal{R}(w)$ and $\mathcal{R}(j)$ the regions of worker $w$ and job $j$, respectively.

 To capture the objective of assigning candidates with different degrees to jobs with matching levels, we formulate the following definition when evaluating a matching with respect to our simplified setting.